 Here we look at the essential elements that make classic 1940s hairstyles, like rolls, pomps, curls, and waves.
 There were many ways to combine these elements.
 We also take a look at what influenced the hairstyles of the 1940s and some of the common hair accessories seen during this era.

-Actresses such as Betty Grable, Veronica Lake, Dorothy Lamour, Rita Hayworth and Ava Gardner epitomised the glamour of the era, and provided escapism from the everyday dreariness of war.
+Actresses such as Betty Grable, Anna Neagle, Veronica Lake, Dorothy Lamour, Rita Hayworth, and Ava Gardner epitomised glamour during the 1940s.
+They provided escapism from the everyday dreariness of war.

 After the War

 After the war ended, there was a gradual shift away from utility clothing and the sometimes practical hairstyling of the war.
 New, more luxurious fabrics, hair products and makeup slowly became available, though some rationing was in place until 1954 in the UK.
 People wanted to leave the drabness of war behind them.